Cuphead74832/Project-socolsocnort/README.md

 # Project Status
 So people know when the project was under development.

-Status: Private
+Status: Public

-Current State: Publishing...
+Current State: Build 2 Public and private release